centerionware/vibercoder/BUILD_NATIVE.md

 ## Part 4: Docker Container

-This section explains how to build a Docker image that serves the VibeCode web application.
+This section explains how to build a Docker image that serves the AIDE web application.

 ### Prerequisites